 Where to Hike - Informationand links to area state parks with great hiking trails.

 Volunteer - Create, Protect & Preserve

-Have fun, meet new people - get involved! - NY-NJ Trail Conference has a wide range ofvolunteer options; from trail building and maintenance, to office assistant, to websites! - NY-NoJ Chapter of the Appalachian Mountain Club has many options, including trail maintenance, hike/trip leader, committees, and more. - Help preserve the hiking experience by considering environmental impact (land conservation, pollution, development) when voting; sign up for Sierra Club 'Action Alerts' which make it easy to know the issues and lend your voice.
+Have fun, meet new people - get involved! -The New Weis Center (Ringwood) has opportunities to assist with environmental initiatives, outdoor recreation programs and special events - NY-NJ Trail Conference has a wide range ofvolunteer options; from trail building and maintenance, to office assistant, to websites! - NY-NoJ Chapter of the Appalachian Mountain Club has many options, including trail maintenance, hike/trip leader, committees, and more. - Help preserve the hiking experience by considering environmental impact (land conservation, pollution, development) when voting; sign up for Sierra Club 'Action Alerts' which make it easy to know the issues and lend your voice.

 A Little About Me...

 I'm an experienced local hiking guide, leading group hikes and providing classroom instruction through the Emerson, New Jersey Adult Community School since 2004.
-I'm certified in Wilderness First Aid, and a member of the NY-NJ Trail Conference, Appalachian Mountain Club and American Hiking Society.
+I'm First Aid & CPR certified, and a member of the NY-NJ Trail Conference, Appalachian Mountain Club and American Hiking Society.
+I'm also committed to local environmental causes, and serve on the Ringwood, NJ Environmental Commission and Green Team.
 For more info, send me a question or comment. -- Anne